MicrosoftDocs/dynamics-365-project-operations/articles/approvals/recall-cancel.md

 4. Enter a reason for the recall, and then select **OK** to confirm the operation.
 The system sends the person who approved the entries a request to approve the recall.

 > [!NOTE]
-> Although approved time and expense entries can be recalled, if an approved time or expense has already been invoiced to the customer, a recall request can't be created.
-A user who tries to create a recall request will receive a message that states that the time or expense can't be recalled because it was already invoiced.
+> Although approved time, expense and material usage entries can be recalled, if the entry has already been invoiced to the customer, a recall request can't be created.
+A user who tries to create a recall request will receive a message that states that the time, expense or material usage can't be recalled because it was already invoiced.
 Recall will become possible again if a full credit or refund is issued to the customer on the original invoice using a corrective invoice.

 ## Approve or reject a recall request